 High Accuracy Fast Field Solver Extraction

-For timing-sensitive circuits such as clock networks, memories, AMS/ RF, high-speed digital, standard cells and other IP designs, accuracy is a non-negotiable design criterion.
-Designers of such critical IP and circuits generally require field-solver-level accuracy as well as fast turnaround time.
-StarRC offers integrated 3D fast field solver extraction, using Rapid3D technology, for efficient higher-accuracy extraction.
-Building on the Raphael NXT engine, the brand new Rapid3D technology incorporates the latest advancements in field solver algorithms to deliver 20x faster 3D extraction while providing the same gold standard accuracy.
-The embedded Rapid3D technology complements StarRC’s primary extraction engine (ScanBand™ technology, explained later under Performance and Capacity) for 3-dimensional self and coupling-capacitance extraction of critical circuits.
+For timing sensitive implementations such as clock networks, memories, analog/mixed signal/RF, high-speed digital, standard cells and other IP designs, accuracy is a non-negotiable design criterion.
+Designers of such critical IP and circuits generally require field solver level accuracy as well as fast turnaround time.
+StarRC offers integrated fast field solver extraction, Rapid3D with merged QuickCap NX technology, for industry’s highest accuracy 3D extraction.
+It incorporates the latest advancements in field solver algorithms to deliver highest performing 3D extraction while providing golden accuracy.
+The embedded Rapid3D technology complements StarRC’s primary extraction engine for 3-dimensional self- and coupling capacitance extraction of critical circuits.
 Within the single StarRC environment, users can supply a list of nets that need the highest level of accuracy for capacitance extraction.
-StarRC not only extracts the nets as in the regular flow, but also creates a subset of the design based on the user-specified nets to be extracted using the field solver technology.
-A merged netlist is generated including the higher-accuracy field solver extracted nets (see Figure 5).
+The tool not only extracts the nets in the regular flow, but it also creates a subset of the design based on the user-specified nets to be extracted using the field solver technology.
+A merged netlist is generated including the higher accuracy field solver extracted nets (Figure 5).

 Custom AMS Design Platform Integration

-StarRC is integrated with Synopsys’ next-generation Galaxy Custom Designer mixed-signal implementation system and with Cadence’s Virtuoso Analog Design Environment (ADE) for custom AMS and custom digital designs.
+StarRC is integrated with Synopsys’ Galaxy Custom Designer mixed-signal implementation system and with the Cadence® Virtuoso® Analog Design Environment (ADE) for custom AMS and custom digital designs.
 StarRC and Galaxy Custom Designer offer users the unique benefits of an OpenAccess interface combined with the ease-of-use of the familiar Synopsys implementation environment using a common data flow.
 For the Virtuoso environment, StarRC generates OpenAccess or Cadence DFII database parasitic views for netlisting and simulation, compatible with common netlisting interfaces used within ADE.
-StarRC offers full probing capabilities for either environment to probe parasitics within the parasitic view or within the matching schematic view (see Figure 6).
+StarRC offers full parasitic probing capabilities within the parasitic view or within the matching schematic view (Figure 6).
 The parasitic prober allows users to interactively observe point-to-point resistance, total net capacitance, net-to-net coupling capacitance and cross-probing between schematic and parasitic views.
 It also provides the ability to output probed parasitics to an ASCII report file, and to annotate parasitic view total capacitance values to an associated schematic view.